mohamad-j/breakpoints/README.md

 ## The Javascript library that make building responsive app easier.

 > This is a JS class that will emit events on every breakpoint.
-> All breakpoints are can be modified.
+> All breakpoints can be modified.
+> In addition to emiting events, this will auto create css-classes to be used in your responsive UI.

 # Install